-- Bleeding from under the stitches or inside the wound.
-You should not be concerned if you find a small amount of blood spotting on your wound dressing, but if more bleeding than this occurs after your discharge you should contact the breast care nurses or GP immediately. - Infection.
-If your wound becomes inflamed, red, hot, sore or oozes pus you should contact your breast care nurse or GP for assessment and possible antibiotic treatment. - Seroma.
-This is a collection of fluid under the wound.
+- Bleeding from under the stitches or inside the wound: You should not be concerned if you find a small amount of blood spotting on your wound dressing, but if more bleeding than this occurs after your discharge you should contact the breast care nurses or GP immediately - Infection: If your wound becomes inflamed, red, hot, sore or oozes pus you should contact your breast care nurse or GP for assessment and possible antibiotic treatment - Seroma: This is a collection of fluid under the wound.
 This is normal and very common after mastectomy.
-The breast care nurses will advise you about this. - Numb areas in the arm/shoulder or pins and needles.
-Surgery can cause damage to the nerves -some of this will improve over time, although the scar itself will remain numb permanently.
+The breast care nurses will advise you about this

-- Risk of lymphoedema.
-This is swelling of the arm caused by surgery or radiotherapy.
-You will be given information on exercises and advice on preventing this. - Thrombosis.
-This is a risk with all surgery and occurs when a blood clot forms in a vein, usually in the leg.
-You will be given blood thinning (anticoagulation) injections and you will be advised to wear support stockings whist in hospital and for two weeks afterwards, to help prevent this.
+- Numb areas in the arm/shoulder or pins and needles: Surgery can cause damage to the nerves -some of this will improve over time, although the scar itself will remain numb permanently - Thrombosis: This is a risk with all surgery and occurs when a blood clot forms in a vein, usually in the leg.
+You will be given blood thinning (anticoagulation) injections and you will be advised to wear support stocking whist in hospital to help prevent this.